FUSAKLA/promruval/README.md

   queryOffset: 1m
   # OPTIONAL how long into the past to look in queries supporting time range (just metadata queries for now).
   queryLookback: 20m
+  # OPTIONAL HTTP headers to be added to the request
+  httpHeaders:
+    foo: bar

 validationRules:
   # Name of the validation rule.